 - Championed by Edith Green and Patsy Mink in the House of Representatives and Birch Bayh in the Senate, Title IX was signed by President Richard Nixon on June 23, 1972.
 It states: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

 - Title IX’s language says nothing specifically about athletics.
 The Department of Health, Education and Welfare determined that because educational institutions receive federal funding, all aspects of the school’s operations were covered by Title IX, including sports.

-- Prior to Title IX, the NCAA did not sponsor championships for women’s sports.
+- Prior to the implementation of Title IX, the NCAA did not hold championships for women’s sports.
 Instead, women’s athletics were administered by the AIAW (Association for Intercollegiate Athletics for Women) until the NCAA began sponsoring championships in 1982.

 - After a study and implementation period, universities were required to abide by Title IX by 1978.
 Vanderbilt added its first varsity sports for women in the 1977-78 academic year.
 The sports were basketball, tennis, swimming, and cross country/track.
 Volleyball was added in 1979 but was discontinued the following year.

 - In that first year of varsity competition, all four coaches and women’s athletic director Emily Harsh were appointed on a part-time basis.
 The first full-time employee in Vanderbilt women’s athletics was June Stewart, hired in 1978 as sports information director.
 The first full-time coach was Joe Pepper in basketball in 1980.

 - Basketball players Sheila Johannson and Cathy Bender received Vanderbilt’s first full athletic scholarships for women in 1979-80.